Presentation Lessons from a Preacher: Joel Osteen

 1. Serious doesn’t have to be boring

-Despite being the largest congregation in the United States with over 43,000 in attendance each week, Joel Osteen talks about the very serious subject of ‘life’ with an undaunted sense of humour from start to finish.
+Despite being the largest congregation in the United States with over 43,000 in attendance each week, Joel Osteen talks about the very serious subject of ‘life’ with an undaunted sense of humour.

-The last time I went to my church I believe there were probably fewer than 200 people there, and not only do I not recall raising a smile, I can’t actually remember anything.
+The last time I went to my church I believe there were probably fewer than 200 people there.
+Not only do I not recall raising a smile, I can’t actually remember anything.

-I believe that Joel often starts a sermon with a joke or a humorous anecdote which some may think is inappropriate and risky in such a setting.
+Joel often starts a sermon with a joke or a humorous anecdote.
+Some may think this is inappropriate and risky in such a setting.

-I certainly don’t think it’s inappropriate given that he clearly understands and respects his audience and uses humour in a way that helps him to relax and engage them.
+He clearly understands and respects his audience and uses humour in a way that helps them to relax and engage them.

 2. If stories can work in church, what power do they have in business?